xemantic/github-users/README.md

 * publisher is injected with [Sink](src/main/java/com/xemantic/githubusers/logic/event/Sink.java)
 * subscriber is injected with `Observable`

-Note: the original design was based on the EventBus concept, but @ibeca pointed out that thanks to typed injections, it is possible to eliminate explicit EventBus completely.
+Note: the original design was based on the EventBus concept, but @ibaca pointed out that thanks to typed injections, it is possible to eliminate explicit EventBus completely.

 ### Emitting Events